 Christmas and Yoga: A Yogic Perspective

 From a yogic perspective, Christmas is a true non-dual holiday.
 The light is not separate from the darkness.
-Christ is the Son of Man as much as he is the Son of God, and he doesn’t come to erase the world or take us out of it, but to illuminate it.
+Christ is the Son of Man as much as he is the Son of God.
+He doesn’t come to erase the world or take us out of it, but to illuminate it.

 This Christmas, you might not be able to celebrate surrounded by friends and family.
 The most maybe you can do is decorate your own tree and talk to your loved ones’ faces through a screen.
 And yet you don’t need anything outside yourself to celebrate light.
 This is yoga.

 You, just as you are, here and now.
 Remember yourself.
-Remember the pulse of life in your heart, that pure feeling of “I am” that never began and never goes away.
+Remember the pulse of life in your heart, that pure feeling of “I am” that never begins and goes away.
 It is the birth of Christ.
-Joy for no cause, hope with no cause, and a simple message from God to humanity—so simple, we often miss it in search of something more elaborate: love.
+Joy for no cause, hope with no reason, and a simple message from God to humanity—so simple we often miss it in search of something more elaborate: love.